 One of the most important facets of calculating the ROI of a compliance training program is to do it consistently as the program is used.
 Conduct consistent trainee surveys, say every two to four weeks, to have a constant understanding of how learners view their education.

 Similarly, require that educators consistently collect and summarize learner data for you.
 If you just understand the ROI you're getting for training programs once they've concluded, you'll have no idea how optimized your procedures could be.
-By always understanding the ROI, you can iterate and improve training programs as they're run, steadily increasing ROI, learner engagement and the training's efficacy.
+By always understanding the ROI, you can iterate and improve training programs as they're running, steadily increasing ROI, learner engagement and the training's efficacy.

 Using an LMS to improve the ROI of compliance training